All Year: Yes

 Please note that we are ONLY offering volunteer exchange and no paid work is ever offered nor implied.

 We fill our diary FAST!!
-Currently we have availability from the 11th of April to 20th May.
-31st July to 5th of Sept.
-9th of Nov to 7th of Dec the but this changes quickly - so please contact us about your specific dates as we have enquiries all the time and we will try our best to slot you in to suit your travel plans!
+Currently we have availability from the 20th July to the 12th August, then from 12th of Nov to 7th of Dec the but this changes quickly - so please contact us about your specific dates as we have enquiries all the time and we will try our best to slot you in to suit your travel plans!

 ( This will be updated as we book helpers dates in.)

 Placement is on a mixed practice farm on the Granite Belt, in southern Queensland.
 We have mainly fine wool sheep, but also have a herd of cattle, a few very spoilt milking cows and their calves, two working dogs and three crazy chooks .
 Mustering is done on quad bikes.
 Currently, we run 600 high quality breeding ewes, with other mobs of prime lambs, wethers and rams.